Muskantejwani/LMS/README.md

 # LMS
-This is the LMS website using PHP MYSQL
+This is the LMS website using PHP MYSQL.
 First file is lms.php